-The County proposes to replace the 47 year old aerated lagoon system with a mechanical membrane bioreactor.
+The County proposes to replace the 40 year old aerated lagoon system with a mechanical membrane bioreactor on a new site.
 The proposed system fits within a single building and was selected because of its filtration capabilities, modularity, small footprint, ease of installation, ability to meet future anticipated discharge permit limits, and simplicity of operation.
 It will be rated for the same hydraulic and organic capacity as the existing lagoon, and continue to utilize the Yampa River as its discharge location.
-The proposal will also incorporate a solar array to provide power, which will use some of the newly-available space where the existing lagoons are currently located.
+The proposal will also incorporate a solar array to provide power.
+These will be placed on the site of the existing lagoons, owned by Routt County, after the lagoons are re-graded and vegetated back to a natural state.